 This means you can:

-- stop an intruder running off - eg tackle them to the ground
+stop an intruder running off - for example by tackling them to the ground

 There’s no specific definition of ‘reasonable force’ - it depends on the circumstances.
 If you only did what you honestly thought was necessary at the time, this would provide strong evidence that you acted within the law.
-Read guidance from the Crown Prosecution Service.
+Read guidance from the Crown Prosecution Service (PDF, 136KB).

-You don’t have to wait to be attacked before defending yourself in your home.
+You do not have to wait to be attacked before defending yourself in your home.